 - Brassica oleracea (Broccoli extract) – help maintain safe estrogen levels by aiding the conversion of dangerous estrogen fractions to more favorable metabolites and by promoting restoration of healthy hormone ratios.

 - Resveratrol – powerful antioxidant and anti-inflammatory properties which support the body’s natural defenses against oxidative damage and aging.
-It also offers support for cardio-vascular system.
+It also offers support for the cardiovascular system.

 - Black cohosh – is considered safe when taken by menopausal women.
 It balances the estrogen levels.
 Clinical studies for black cohosh have been shown to help reduce the symptoms and severity of menopause.
 This supplement also increases serotonin levels.
 What a nice bonus!